rezl/UsernoteBot/README.md

             1. E.g. `bi` on user with a prior 3d ban will ban them 6 days
          3. **p for permanent** = permanently bans the user
    3. Message
-      1. Remaining part of command
+      1. The remaining part of the command
       2. This is included in the usernote
-   4. More details on the command structure:
+   4. Additional details on the command structure:
       1. It's designed to be as concise as possible to cater towards mobile modding
       2. If you do not include a section, or improperly format it, the bot will look at the next optional part
-         1. I.e. if you say "bo" instead of "bi", the bot will NOT ban, but your message would include "bo" + message
+         1. For example, if you say "bo" instead of "bi", the bot will NOT ban, but your message would include "bo" + message

 Command Structure Examples:
 * `.r 1`